sbose03/CS210final/README.md

 2 MAJOR ISSUES -

-1. The last three plots were saved separately and are included as image files in the repository due to rendering issues in the notebook.
+1. The last three plots do not show up in the Jupyter Notebook due to rendering issues.
+Plot #3, Plot#4, and Plot#5, respectively have been provided separately

 2. The CSV was to big to be uploaded onto GitHub, as a result I am just providing the Kaggle link to the dataset.